 Program Description

-The music creator applying needs to be at the early stages of their creative development; have a focused direction and are actively creating new work; have yet to be substantially celebrated within their field, the media, funding circles, or public at large; are vocational (as opposed to avocational, academic, amateur, or educational) artists.
-The music creator applies with a collaborative partner (such as a performing group or a presenter) that is committed to presenting the finished work.
+• The music creator applies with a collaborative partner (such as a performing group or a presenter) who is committed to presenting the finished work.
 The collaborative partner can be based anywhere in the world.

 Awards